ShonOhana/BrainBurst/SPEC.md

 7. Detailed Tasks & Phases (Cursor Friendly)

 Below, each task is as small and explicit as possible.
-Use @task tags to assign to Cursor / Claude Sonnet 4.5.
+Use @task tags to assign to Cursor.

 PHASE 1 – Project & KMP Setup
 // @task P1-T1: Create Compose Multiplatform project